Mikejo5000/vsts-docs-pr/docs/work/customize/reference/error/tf30169-ntpw-no-download-process-template.md

 [!INCLUDE [temp](../../../_shared/dev15-version-header.md)]

-The New Team Project Wizard encountered a problem downloading or extracting the process template {*name*} selected to create the team project.
+The New Team Project Wizard encountered a problem downloading or extracting the process template {*name*} selected to create the project.
 This error can occur due to one of the following conditions:

 -   Process templates are not available on the server that hosts SharePoint Products.